Test Your "Making the Cut" Knowledge

 How closely are you watching Making the Cut?
-For the next few weeks we’re going to be testing your knowledge of the hit Amazon Prime fashion competition series.
-This week we kickoff with some questions about the first two episodes.
+Every week we’re going to be testing your knowledge of the hit Amazon Prime fashion competition series.
+This week we’re quizzing you with some questions about the last two episodes.
 Good luck!

 Correct!
 Wrong!